O'Connor Tract Co-Operative Water Co.

 For new members and others unfamiliar with your Water Company, the Board of Directors consists of five volunteer members elected by the membership at large.
 We also have Alternates who attend the monthly Board meetings and participate in Water Company discussions.
 The number of Alternates is unlimited and any member is encouraged to volunteer and be elected as an Alternate at the Annual Meeting.
-All members are welcome at the monthly Board meetings held the 2nd Thursday at 7:30pm at 211 Oak Ct, but since the beginning of the pandemic, these are held via Zoom videoconference).
+All members are welcome at the monthly Board meetings held the 2nd Thursday at 7:30pm (historically at 211 Oak Ct, but since the beginning of the pandemic, these are held via Zoom videoconference).

-In addition to the Board of Directors, there are part-time Company employees including a Secretary-Treasurer and a Chief Water Operator.
+In addition to the Board of Directors, there are part-time Company employees including a secretary-treasurer and water operators.
 As these are part-time employees, it may be necessary to leave a voicemail message when you call.
-The Chief Operator or his designated backup regularly monitors the Company’s operations.
+The Chief Water Operator or his designated backup regularly monitors the Company’s operations.

 A member of the Co-Operative is the holder of the legal title to the property.
 Membership ceases upon transfer of record of the legal title of the property.
-Each member is entitled to a number of votes related to the size of his/her property.
+Each member is entitled to a number of votes related to the size of his/her property in acreage.

 It is the responsibility of each member:

 If a member does not fulfill these responsibilities, the Board might be unable to conduct business which might affect water rates and water distribution to members.